microsoft/typespec/packages/openapi3/README.md

 `@useRef`

-`@useRef` can only be applied to model or model property types.
+`@useRef` is used to replace the Cadl model type in emitter output with a pre-existing named OpenAPI schema.

 ### @oneOf